top of page

 Ticks progress through four stages: egg, larva, nymph, and adult.
 All three major Australian ticks ---- the paralysis tick (Ixodes holocyclus), the bush tick (Haemaphysalis longicornis), and the brown dog tick (Rhipicephalus sanguineus) — are three‑host ticks, meaning each life stage feeds once on a host, drops to the ground to moult, and then seeks a new host for the next stage.
 Adult female ticks lay several thousand eggs at ground level before dying.
 Yikes!

 The most problematic Australian tick, the paralysis tick, can be distinguished from other species by its darker front and back leg pairs, its greyish colour, and an oval‑shaped groove encircling its bottom, a feature used by entomologists for identification.
-But it’s often impossibly hard to see these markings on something so tiny as a larval stick (unless you have a microscope).
+But it’s often impossibly hard to see these markings on something so tiny (unless you have a microscope).

 A Chinese Medicine POV